bakpakin/Fennel/reference.md

 Symbols prefixed by an `_` are ignored and may stand in as positional placeholders or markers for "any" value - including a `nil` value.
-A single `_` is also often used at the end of a `case` expression to define an "else" style fall-through value.
+A single `_` is also often used at the end of a `case` expression to define an "else" or "catch all" style fall-through value.

 Example: